evdrvn/bno055-i2c/README.md

 ## Overview

-* roll-pich-yaw euler angle orientation is obtainded from quaternion.
+* x-y-z euler angle orientation is obtainded from quaternion.
 * linear acceleration can also be obrained.
 * 100 Hz control cycle can be achieved by applying the preempt-rt patch.